-The last time I saw James Baldwin was at a I memorial colloquium on Hoyt Fuller at Cornell University in 1984 at which we were both presenting.
-He was talking, as always, about the problematic reality and responsibility of race and writing, about his continuing amazement at White folk's cultivated selfdelusions concerning what they do for and to other people, and the harried and hassled hope he still held for America in spite of its chronic and seemingly incurable race-induced sickness.
+The last time I saw James Baldwin was at a memorial colloquium on Hoyt Fuller at Cornell University in 1984, talking as always problematic reality about the responsibility of race and writing, about his continuing amazement at White folk's cultivated self-delusions concerning what they do for and to other people, and the harried and hassled hope he still held for America in spite of its chronic and seemingly incurable raceinduced sickness.
 This re-reading of Baldwin in this his month of birth, August 2 (1924-1987), is done in respectful remembrance of one of our greatest writers.
-But I also re-read him to gain added insight into rethinking race and America, recognizing Baldwin's deep attachment and constant challenge to the country and idea of America, his insight on race and racism and his dignityaffirming defiance of the established order.
+But I also re-read him to gain added insight into rethinking race and America, recognizing Baldwin's deep attachment and constant challenge to the country and idea of America, his insight on race and racism and his dignity-affirming defiance of the established order.

-I had met Baldwin in the late 60's at a small gathering at Sammy Davis, Jr.'s house and we talked about race, revolt and revolution, about his writings, and his ideas and aspirations concerning this country.
-He was, of course, engaging and insightful, and as everyone knows intensely expressive in word and gesture.
+I had met Baldwin in the late 60's at a small gathering at Sammy Davis, Jr.'s house and talked to him about race, revolt and revolution, about his writings, and his ideas and aspirations concerning this country.
+He was, of course, engaging and insightful and, as everyone knows, intensely expressive in word and gesture.
 His book, The Fire Next Time (1963), was among the essential readings of the 60's and its title's focus on "fire" provided a metaphor of repeated use as cities went up in flames and smoke across the country.
 He had, I told him, predicted the fire next time, and the time had arrived.